wercker-labs/wercker-blog/source/posts/2013-07-30-Drupal7-pipeline.md

 Thanks goes out to [Desmond](https://twitter.com/desmondmorris) for sharing his wercker.yml with everyone!

+## Update

+Desmond now also created a Drush step that you can leverage in your **wercker.yml** for even more automation power.
+Check it out in the [wercker directory](https://app.wercker.com/#applications/51f7ae136b20d0a93e000a07/tab/details)

 ## Earn some stickers!

 Let us know about the applications you build with wercker.
 Don't forget to tweet out a screenshot of your first green build with **#wercker** and we'll send you some [@wercker](http://twitter.com/wercker) stickers.